Skip to main

 Fact Sheets ASSIST

-An alcohol, smoking, and substance involvement screening test, developed by the Word Health Organization (WHO) as a simple tool for the identification risky use of tobacco, alcohol, and psychoactive substances.
+An alcohol, smoking, and substance involvement screening test, developed by the World Health Organization (WHO) as a simple tool for the identification risky use of tobacco, alcohol, and psychoactive substances.
 This questionnaire covers a variety of substances such as tobacco, alcohol, cannabis, cocaine ... etc.

 Fact Sheets Behavioral Health Tobacco Dependence Treatment for Kentucky Medicaid Recipients